 Consulting dictionaries I discovered there are two sides to fulfillment.
 One is a tick box process that something has been achieved and the other is a warm fuzzy feeling created by the former.

 - Pragmatic, the achievement of something desired, promised or predicted, meeting a requirement, condition or need.

-For me fulfilment happens when there is flow in my life; flow is the smooth, natural progression from one event or project to the next.
+For me fulfillment happens when there is flow in my life; flow is the smooth, natural progression from one event or project to the next.
 A smooth transition as one task is signed off and the next initiated.
-If tasks stagger or hiccup from one to another there is little satisfaction as “ticking of the boxes” takes over.
+If tasks stagger or hiccup from one to another there is little satisfaction as “ticking off the boxes” takes over.
 It suggests pressure and compulsion instead of satisfaction and achievement.
 Fulfilment involves being in the moment, mindful, giving full attention to the task at hand, and enjoying it.
 Else why am I doing it?
-For more about flow I can recommend reading “Easy – stories from an effortlessly created life” by Jennifer Manson (available on Amazon).
+For more about flow, I can recommend reading “Easy – stories from an effortlessly created life” by Jennifer Manson (available on Amazon).
 It has challenged me to simplify things and go with the flow, follow my sixth sense, that quiet voice of direction and knowing in my head.